-While there is no publicly available evidence of the impact of the ACT policy, it has been reported there has been a 40 percent increase in public transport patronage among seniors in South Australia since the policy has been implemented.2 Importantly, the cost of implementing the policy in South Australia was budgeted at only \$1.26m per year.
+While there is no publicly available evidence of the impact of the ACT policy, a 40% increase in public transport patronage among seniors in South Australia has been reported since the policy has been implemented.2 Importantly, the cost of implementing the policy in South Australia was budgeted at only \$1.26m per year.

-In Tasmania, it has been reported that the five-week trial of free bus travel between 28 March to 31 April 2022 was hugely popular and successful in increasing patronage.
+In Tasmania, it has been reported the five-week trial of free bus travel between 28 March to 31 April 2022 was hugely popular and successful in increasing patronage.
 Not only did this initiative ease cost-of-living pressures, but bus patronage increased by 15% (in urban services alone), helping to reduce congestion and emissions.3